Powerful Angel Tattoos

 This richly detailed tattoo almost hides the face of the angel behind the plethora of feathers that dominate the image.

-Usually it's the angel itself that is on display in body art, but in this design the feathers of the wings of the angel.
+Usually it's the angel itself that is on display in body art, but in this design, it's the feathers of the wings of the angel.
 Perhaps it's a compromise between a tattoo of a complete angel and the wings-only tattoo discussed just above.

 Powerful Male Angel